john-patterson/KLispIDE/README.md

 Three parts to a function: the name, the parameter list, and the body.
   - Example: `(fun foo (a b) (+ a b))`

-  Functions which take no parameter are expressed by omitting the parameter list.
-For instance:
+  Functions which take no parameter are expressed by either omitting the parameter list, for instance:
   - Example: `(fun bar true)`

+  Or by using the empty list as the parameter list:
+  - Example: `(fun bar [] true)`

 * __if__: If expected 3 values: (1) a boolean expression, (2) a value to return if (1) is true,
 and (3) a value to return if (1) is false.